Welcome to Leadership Martial Arts Training!

 - Black pant stripe: Fourth-degree or higher Black Belts wear a black stripe down the outside of their pants legs.

-- Back lettering: For non-collared students, “TAEKWONDO,” the ATA logo, and the city or state of the student’s school is shown.
+- Back lettering: For Black Belt Club and non-collared students, “TAEKWONDO,” the ATA logo, and the city or state of the student’s school is shown.
 For collared students, the lettering and patches are embroidered.
 Across the top is “TAEKWONDO” or championship patches; along the bottom is the student’s name.

 Belt And Rank System